MatthewWid/Whirl/doc/getting-started/index.md

 })
 ```

 We could set up everything we want for the game ourself; the canvas, viewport, game world, event hooks, etc. but this requires a bit of code and we want to get started as quickly as possible.
-Thankfully for us MobSin provides [a handy setup function](../documentation/classes/#methods) that will automatically do this all for us.
+Thankfully for us Whirl provides [a handy setup function](../documentation/classes/#methods) that will automatically do this all for us.

 We pass our `setup` and `update` functions (using the new ES6 object property shorthand) as properties `setup` and `update` respectively to indicate that when the game starts we want it call our setup function and each time the game loop completes we want it to call our update function.

-`canvas: "#canvas"` tells MobSin to use the targeted canvas element to render to (Check the `index.html` file in the `/Simple Setup/` directory!).
+`canvas: "#canvas"` tells Whirl to use the targeted canvas element to render to (Check the `index.html` file in the `/Simple Setup/` directory!).
 `cW: 400` and `cH: 400` will size our canvas to be 400x400 pixels.

 ```javascript